 As the Company continues to grow, it remains committed to the belief that long-term returns are bolstered by a healthy balance among all company stakeholders' including equity and debtholders, employees, customers, the society in which our business operates, and the environment.
-Our commitment to sustainability is rooted in our business strategy and our corporate values.
+Our commitment to sustainability is rooted in our business strategy and our corporate values and we are committed to achieving the highest standards through the continuous improvement of our practices.

 Sustainability management has been an important pillar of our operations.
-In 2022, Polaris carried out a materiality analysis, which helped define our Sustainability Strategy that was integrated into the overall corporate strategy.
+In 2022, Polaris carried out a materiality analysis, which helped define our Sustainability Strategy7 that was integrated into the overall corporate strategy.
 This process allowed us to have a clearer and more lasting vision of where to focus, how to distribute our resources and the best way to achieve our sustainability goals.
-To that end, in 2023, we continued with this endeavor, focusing on meeting targets that align to our Sustainability Strategy.
+To that end, in 2023 and 2024, we continued with this endeavor, focusing on meeting targets that align to our Sustainability Strategy.
 For each of the material topics identified, the Company has defined a list of commitments, set measurable targets, and aligned them with the United Nations Sustainable Development Goals.
 The Company is targeting to contribute to fifteen (15) of the seventeen (17) sustainable development goals.